“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Already on my way, Doctor,” Jaarid told her.
 “I’ll be there in due course.”

-The three of them ran for the nearest turbolift, hoping to make it there before another volley of fire could strike the Andromeda.
+The three of them ran for the nearest turbolift, hoping to make it there before another volley of torpedoes could strike the Andromeda.

 Hillstrand nodded.
 “Yes, sir,” he said.

-“Two torpedoes,” DeLuca said.
+“Two torpedoes,” Murphy said.
 “Set them to detonate fifteen hundred meters behind the Andromeda, nacelle-width apart.
 That should be enough to bring her shields down.
 Got it?”

 Hillstrand nodded again.
 “Understood, Captain.”
 His fingers flew across his board as the younger man figured out the shooting solution, and the last tap on his console was followed by the double ping of launching torpedoes.